EkthaReddy/VSDSquadron-Mini-Internship/README.md

 <summary><h3>Task 4 : </h3> RISC-V Instruction Formats and 32-bit Patterns</summary>

-Reffered ChatGPT for extra information that is presented in this task.
+Reffered ChatGPT in the task 4 as an extra resource.

 #### Introduction to RISC-V
 RISC-V is an open-source instruction set architecture (ISA) based on reduced instruction set computer (RISC) principles.
 It allows for the development of processors without requiring a license, making it a popular choice for custom and academic use.
 RISC-V instructions are organized into several formats, each suited for different types of operations.